-After you export your artwork from your favorite design tool and import it to Qt Design Studio, you can design the application flow in the form of a schematic diagram that shows all significant components of an application UI and their interconnections by means of symbols.
+You can design the application flow in the form of a schematic diagram that shows all significant components of an application UI and their interconnections by means of symbols.
 This results in an interactive prototype that can be clicked through to simulate the user experience of the application.
 The QML code is created in the background and can be used as the base of the production version of the application.

 In Qt Design Studio, a flow view represents a schematic diagram.
 It consists of flow items that represent the screens in the UI and transition lines that connect them, thus illustrating the possible user pathways through the UI.
 You use action areas as starting points for transition lines.
 You can attach effects to transition lines, such as fade or push, to determine what users see when one screen changes into another.

 You can use flow decisions to set up alternative pathways between screens in the UI.
 For example, if user input determines which screen should open next, you can test the different scenarios in the prototype by having a dialog pop up, where you can select which screen to show next.

 Especially on mobile and embedded platforms, the application might need to react to external events from the platform, such as notifications or other applications requiring the users' attention.
 You can use flow wildcards to determine the priority of screens by whitelisting or blacklisting them.

 You can add a flow view to an existing project or create a new project for it, as described in Creating Projects.
 To create the flow view, select File > New File or Project > Files and Classes > Qt Quick Files > Flow View and follow the instructions of the wizard.

 You only need to select the Use event simulator check box if you want to add an event simulator to the flow view.